Med Comms SIG

 Chair:

-Co-chaired by Slavka Baronikova and Andrea Rossi.
+Co-chaired by Slavka Baronikova and Andrea Bucceri

 Committee Members:

-Andrea Bucceri and Thomas Schindler.
+Andrea Rossi and Thomas Schindler

 SIG Supporting Members: